-1. This World Wide Web site ‘tridentchambers.com’ is operated and owned by Trident Barristers Chambers, England, a commercial legal organisation regulated by the Bar Standards Board of England and Wales, UK.
+1. This World Wide Web site ‘tridentchambers.com’ and any of our websites that have linked here is/are operated and owned by Trident Barristers Chambers, England, a commercial legal organisation regulated by the Bar Standards Board of England and Wales, UK.

-2. By using this site, you confirm your agreement to all terms, conditions and notices contained or referenced herein.
+2. By using this site or any of out websites, you confirm your agreement to all terms, conditions and notices contained or referenced herein.
 If you do not agree with these terms, please do not use this site – we do not give you permission to use it in such circumstances.
 We reserve the right, as determined in our discretion, to update or revise these terms of usage at any time.

 3. All content and functionality on the site, including text, concepts, graphics, logos, icons, and images and the selection and arrangement thereof, is the exclusive property of Trident Barristers Chambers, or its licensors and is protected by English and international copyright laws.
 All rights not expressly granted are reserved.

 4. The trademarks, service marks, designs, and logos (collectively, the “Trademarks”) displayed on the site are the registered and unregistered Trademarks of Trident Barristers Chambers. and its licensors.
 You agree that you will not refer to or attribute any information to Trident Barristers Chambers, or its licensors in any public medium (e.g., press release, Web sites, etc.) for advertising or promotion purposes, or for the purpose of informing or influencing any third party and that you will not use or reproduce any Trademark of, or imply any endorsement by or relationship with, Trident Barristers Chambers or its licensors.